pflanze/xmlhub-indexer/README.md

     things where casing is more relevant; it can be changed via the `use_lowercase` field of `AttributeIndexing::Index`.

+## XML Hub maintenance

+If you're the XML Hub maintainer, these are points to look out for:

+  * You may want to sign up to get notification emails from GitLab when there are changes to XML Hub.
+Or run the indexer periodically (see "run the conversion periodically" above), perhaps automatically via some automatic job runner (todo: figure out details).

+  * Make sure that there are no errors (nothing in red in the rendering of the local html file).

+  * Check the indices for the attributes that can have multiple values (like "Keywords") for entries that have spaces in them: those may be missing a comma where the space is (the writer probably meant the words as individual keywords).
+You can also check the file info box for the changed file(s) instead, those attributes that can have multiple values shows each individual entry between double quotes, making missing commas obvious.

 ## Maintaining and changing the program

 This program is written in the [Rust](https://rust-lang.org)